davibc90/cloudwalk_agents_swarm_challenge/README.md

 ## API Endpoints and Execution Steps

+`Windows PowerShell command for data ingestion and invoking swarm in powershell_comands.txt`

 ### STEP 1: **Ingest URL Data**
    `/routes/ingest_data_route.py`
    - Ingests data from a given set of URLs, must be done before invoking the swarm